xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 **PhD Opportunities**

+At the moment, I don't have funding for PhD students.
+However, in late 2024 and early 2025, the following opportunities will be available for 2025 Fall entry.

 - [China Scholarship Council (CSC) and University of Exeter PhD scholarships](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/) (50 scholarships for Chinese students per year)
 - [EPSRC Funded PhD Studentships](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/epsrc-dtp-studentships/)

-- Self-funded PhD opportunities are available.
-Please send an emial to me to discuss research proposals.
+Additionally, self-funded PhD opportunities are available.
+Please send an email to me to discuss research proposals.

 **Postdoc Opportunities**